Ascophyllum nodosum is not just “seaweed.”

 Does it help with bad breath?

-Improvement in breath freshness has been observed in studies evaluating plaque and gingival health.
+Yes.
+Improvements in breath freshness have been observed in studies evaluating plaque reduction and gingival health.
+For more information see our guide on dog bad breath causes and prevention.

 Is it suitable for cats?

-When formulated appropriately, it can be used in both dogs and cats.
+When appropriately formulated, Ascophyllum nodosum can be used in both dogs and cats.

 The Bottom Line